What Is The Value Brought By Quality Assurance To Your Software Product?

 - Should I be logged in the app if I use the correct email and password?

 • And what if I use a non-valid email, without "at" sign?
 Should it show me an error alert?
 Should it highlight the input field with red?
 Should it give me a hint about valid email format?

 • And what if I try to login with a valid but unregistered email?
 Should it say “User not found”?
 Or should it say "Incorrect password"?
 Are there two different alerts for unregistered email and registered email with incorrect password?

 - And what if I forgot my password?
 How do I restore it?

 Answers to these questions can be found in product documentation, and they give expected results to test.

 This is an exploration of software, where the real value of a professional QA engineer shows.
 If something goes wrong during this exploration, it may mean a problem.
 An issue is logged in the bug tracker, and the bug is fixed.
 And now QA needs to check whether the fix is correct and hasn’t broken any already tested functionality.
 It is necessary to re-run the same checks again.
 And later, after fixing new issues, after adding new functionality – to check once more that everything still works.
 This almost matches Albert Einstein’s definition of insanity: doing the same thing over and over again and expecting different results.

-One more crucial detail: if you have a small project that can be developed within 6 months, QA engineers won't get buried under a massive scope of regression checking.
+One more crucial detail: if you have a small project that can be developed within 6 months, QA engineers won’t get buried under a massive scope of regression checking.
 There will be enough time for exploring.
 But what if you have a large project—such as our example of long-term ERP system development—the sooner you start thinking about test automation, the more time will be saved in the future.